 Each course integrates historical literature including some titles related to Bible and church history.
 BiblioPlan courses differ from similar programs since they recommend many literature selections for supplemental reading but do not require specific books.
 Each course recommends optional spine books that you might choose to read from along with readings from the Companion.
 (A spine book is a broad history resource covering many events in history.)
 The Story of the World, Mystery of History, Streams of Civilization, History of US, and Trial and Triumph are examples of some of the suggested spine books.
 Recommendations of fiction for each unit are included in the Family Guide.
 Fiction lists are arranged by levels as well as for family read alouds.
 Lists include descriptions of the books, suggested age ranges, and the number of pages for each book.
 These descriptions are very helpful since you need to choose from among a number of options.

 The Family Guides also list a composition assignment for each week, with assignments for three different levels: young writer, grammar, and logic levels.
 Assignments for the rhetoric level are in the Advanced Cool History books.

 In addition to the Family Guide and the BiblioPlan Companion for each course, families will need the Family Discussion Guide plus the appropriate Cool History activity book for each student.
-(These are described in the complete review in 102 Top Picks for Homeschool Curriculum.)
+(These are described below.)

 Weekly assignment charts in the Family Guides also include lists of the possible literature selections for four levels plus optional movies/DVDs or audio CDs.
 Another section of the assignment charts lists optional hands-on activities.
 There you'll find mention of other BiblioPlan products such as the Hands-on Maps, Family Discussion Guide, timeline figures, coloring pages, and crafts as well as mention of specific cards from Veritas Press' and Classical Conversation's history card sets if you want to use either of them.